What Is Technical SEO?

 Why Is Technical SEO Important?

-If pages on your site are not accessible to search engines, they won’t appear or rank in search results—no matter how valuable your content is.
+If pages on your site aren’t accessible to search engines, they won’t appear in search results—no matter how valuable your content is.

 This results in a loss of traffic to your website and potential revenue to your business.

-Plus, the page speed and mobile-friendliness of a website are Google-confirmed ranking factors.
+Plus, a website’s speed and mobile-friendliness are confirmed ranking factors.

 If your pages load slowly, users may get annoyed and leave your site.
 User behaviors like this may signal that your site doesn’t create a positive user experience.
-As a result, Google may not rank your site well.
+As a result, search engines may not rank your site well.